nth-chile/gagesalzano2/src/_projects/Cotton-Bureau.md

   />
 </div>

-<p class="bg">And also came up with this concept, which references one of his signature phrases: “crispy tech videos.”</p>
+<p class="bg">Another concept riffing on the MKBHD logo, this one references one of his signature phrases: “crispy tech videos.”</p>

 {{slide['end']}}